 16. Write down your fears (not your goals)

 People always tell you to write down your goals, but I write down my fears.
 Writing down your fears makes them look less scary.
 When you dimensionalize your own fears and risks, it’s amazing how much courage you will realize you have.

 Jay Baer, Founder of Convince and Convert

 Goals setting can be very limiting: once you reach a goal, you have nothing left to do.
-Your fears, on the other hand, are at the basis of an intrinsic problem: why are you not taking action on your ideas, starting a business or going towards your goals?
+Your fears, on the other hand, are at the basis of an intrinsic problem: why are you not taking action on your online business ideas, starting a business or going towards your goals?

 The answer is usually that you are scared because there is a huge amount of aspects you don’t know the first thing about.